yorkxin/copy-as-markdown/README.md

 ## Known Issues

 * [Chrome] When copying an image, the image code does not include the alternative text of that image.
-This is due to API restriction.
+This is due to API restrictions.

 ## Development

-Here is the forder structure.
-Platform-specific folder is used to resolve browser inconsistencies.
+Here is the folder structure.
+The platform-specific folders are used to resolve browser inconsistencies.

 ```
 src/               # Shared Source Code